solgenomics/breedbase_dockerfile/README.md

 ```
 docker pull breedbase/breedbase
 ```
 This will pull in the latest release of the system.
+This is the preferred way for production systems.

 ## Installing from the repo

 Alternatively, the docker image can be built using the github breedbase_dockerfile repo, as explained below.
+This is recommended if you would like to develop based on the docker.

 ### Clone the repo
 ```bash